USS Chafee (DDG 90) Conducts Damage Control Drill In South China Sea

 |0

-This work, USS Chafee (DDG 90) Conducts Damage Control Drill In South China Sea [Image 3 of 3], by PO1 Omar-Kareem Powell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Chafee (DDG 90) Conducts Damage Control Drill In South China Sea [Image 7 of 7], by PO1 Steven Repik, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT